yangchunjianhub/learngit/readme.txt

-git is a distributed version control system git is free software under the GPL git has a mutable index called stage git tracks changes git good luck creating a new branch is quick
+git is a distributed version control system git is a free software under the GPL git has a mutable index called stage git tracks changes git good luck for you